 Monitoring scripts may be written in any script language that can access the MOM.ScriptAPI object that is installed on all Operations Manager agents.
 You can use the Operations console to create scripts in VBScript or JScript.
-To use a Windows PowerShell script, you must use another Authoring tool such as the Operations Manager R2 Authoring Console or MP Author.
+To use a Windows PowerShell script, you must use another Authoring tool such as the System Center Operations Manager 2007 R2 Authoring Console or MP Author.

 The following code shows a sample monitoring script to illustrate the basic structure of a monitoring script.
 This sample script has the following characteristics.

 Accepts arguments for the name of the computer that is running the script and a path of the location of the application.

 Creates a property bag with the values named ComputerName, InstanceName, and PerfValue.

 sComputerName = WScript.Arguments(0) sApplicationPath = WScript.Arguments(1) Set oAPI = CreateObject("MOM.ScriptAPI") Set oBag = oAPI.CreatePropertyBag() oBag.AddValue "ComputerName", sComputerName oBag.AddValue "InstanceName", "MyInstance" oBag.AddValue "Value", 1.0 oAPI.Return(oBag)

 Details of each section of the script are discussed here.